Borealiscodes/NDH-Core/core/core-to-umm.md

+# Core → UMM Constraints

 UMM is the gentle ecology of UMA.

-It renders tone, weather, and atmosphere — but it may not:
+It may render tone, weather, and atmosphere, but it may not violate:

-collapse the Witness

-override boundaries

-impose interpretation

-create coercive moods
+- **Center Non‑Possession**
+- **Boundary Primacy**
+- **Witness Autonomy**
+- **Non‑Coercive Topology**
+- **Interpretation Neutrality**

 UMM must remain soft, optional, and reversible.

-Koan:
+---

+## Purpose
+UMM provides atmosphere, not authority.
+It shapes tone without shaping the user.

+---

+## Scope
+These constraints apply to:

+- tonal scaffolds
+- weather systems
+- expressive layers
+- ecological renderings

+UMM may color the world, but it may not control it.

+---

+## Koan
-“A cloud never tells the mountain what shape to be.”
+*“A cloud never tells the mountain what shape to be.”*